flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - should we disable the chat in jitsi and instead use something with archival?
     - [[flancian]] n.b. [[wikilinks everywhere]] and agora bot
         - [[python]]
+    - [[chris aldrich]] has an acquaintance that is working on "how do you get a lab working with internal communication tools to publish a subset of their information" -- a grant application could be written
+        - #jm did some work in this space with [[marc antoine parent]] and [[bentley davis]]
 - misc from jitsi chat
     - "kaffeeklatsch" - it's just a fun word 😃
     - "Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch"